TheoGicquel/L3-IrisaParser/DOC.md

 This document describe all the avaiblables options for the python module `irisaparser`.

+Jump to the **Example** section at the bottom to see example of typical usages.

 ## Command line usage

 The default usage using a command is :